On Air Now

 Pic: Saturday Night Live

 Turning up to a party in the same L.B.D. as your mate is awkward enough as it is.
 So imagine how cringe it's going to be when you're both stood there in matching inflatable sumo suits.
-'Wonder Woman' was the biggest movie of the year, so imagine how many of those you'll see.
 You won't be able to move without seeing Pennywise clowns.
 Don't even get us started on the amount of Rick and Mortys.

 Avoid wearing white if you can!

 There's only a few reasons to wear a white ensemble - unless you're a mummy, a corpse bride or a scary, scary snowman.
 Other than that, avoid it, because people will be coated in red "blood" head to toe, and it'll only be a matter of milliseconds before your crisp white tee is a muggy shade of pink.
 Our mums are still trying to wash out some red face paint from Halloween 2008.

 Try not to go over-the-top with the prosthetics!

 We're all up for giving our costumes our full, undivided attention to make them look as good as physically possible.
 What we're not down for is putting on so many fake noses and beards that when we get to the club, the bouncer doesn't even recognise you from your ID, and you get turned away for looking too much like Shrek.
 Sigh.